ChestersGarage/cacti-aio/README.md

 ```

 These are all the various places we might need to keep or control the data and configurations outside of the container.
 You don't need to mount all these volumes in your implementation.
 The image will install the default configurations anywhere you do not provide your own data.
+But only the volumes you create here will maintain persistent data.
+Make sure you at least mount /var/lib/mysql and /var/lib/cacti/rra.

 ```
 -v '/mnt/cache/appdata/Cacti/backups':'/var/backups':'rw' \